IretonLiu/mine-pddl/README.md

 ## Running

-There a 3 main tasks that MinePlannercan perform:
+There a 3 main tasks that MinePlanner can perform:

 1. Generate PDDL (`--generate-pddl`): use a YAML config file to generate the Domain and Problem PDDL files.
 2. Generate plan (`--generate-plan`): run the specified planning agent, using the specified Domain and Problem files.
 This is currently not supported: the planner will need to be run manually, but we include instructions for running two basic plannres.